dannywillems/ocaml-cordova-plugin-list/README.md

 ```
 It could be interesting to analyse the source code of the cordova application (written in OCaml), detect used plugins and automatically run the cordova plugin add command.
 Use [merlin](https://github.com/the-lambda-church/merlin) method to analyse the code ?

+* A binary like *cordova* to create new cordova project in OCaml and simplify when the user wants to add a plugin.

 If you have any idea, please contact us.

 ## Bindings list